-Seating for guests with disabilities and up to two members of their party is available on the floor level.
-Additional seating for guests with mobility impairments is also available on the concourse level.
-All seating is first-come, first-served and reservations are not accepted.
-Seats are also reserved for those requiring Interpreter Services in Section 204, please email firstname.lastname@example.org.
+Seating for guests with disabilities and up to two members of their party is available on the concourse level.
+All seating is first-come, first-served, and reservations are not accepted.
+For those requiring interpreter services in Section 204, please email firstname.lastname@example.org.

 Wright State University's Nutter Center recognizes the needs of guests with disabilities as defined by the American Disabilities Act (ADA) of 1990.
 We continue to make every effort to comply with state and federal accessibility regulations and make reasonable accommodations for guests with disabilities.

-Portions of Lots 1, 2, and 9 are designated for our patrons with disabilities.
-In addition, extra handicap spaces in the designated lots and surrounding lots for physically challenged patrons may be held for this event.
-To park in these areas, it is necessary to display an official state handicap parking permit or handicap license plate.
-To ensure you are able to get to the appropriate location, it is very important that you speak with the parking attendants and tell them you require handicap parking.
-For special arrangements, please contact Wright State Nutter Center Event Services at (937) 775-4743 or firstname.lastname@example.org.
+Portions of Lots 1 and 2 are designated for our patrons with disabilities.
+In addition, extra disability spaces in the designated lots and surrounding lots for patrons with disabilities may be held for this event.
+To park in these areas, it is necessary to display an official state disability parking permit or disability license plate.
+To ensure you are able to get to the appropriate location, it is very important that you speak with the parking attendants and tell them you require disability parking.
+For special arrangements, please contact Wright State Nutter Center Event Services at 937-775-4743 or firstname.lastname@example.org.

 Entry to the Arena

-There are access ramps for our physically challenged guests at Gate 9 and directly in front of the Box Office (near Gate 4).
+There are access ramps for our guests with disabilities directly in front of the Box Office (near Gate 4).